cygnyx/cygnyx.github.io/about.md

 permalink: /about/
 ---

-# Cygnyx
+# cygnyx

-Cygnyx is a contraction of Cygnus and Onyx.
+cygnyx is a contraction of CYGnus and oNYX.

 In finance the black swan [meme](https://en.wikipedia.org/wiki/Meme) is a metaphor for inappropriate generalizations.
 This metaphor has broken down a little with the widespread knowledge of